 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - PGDipSW, MSW

-- Admission subject to approval from Head of the Department of Sociology, Gender and Social Work.
+- Admission subject to approval from Head of the Social and Community Work Programme.

 - Teaching staff

 To be advised when paper next offered

 - Paper Structure